murphyhjohn/IBC-subtype-survival/README.md

 -   median survival time

 -   it truly might just have to be a limitation of this table. what we are showing is reported survival. this table just doesnt account for censored observations.

+# Diagnostics

+Do a log-log plot for each covariate.

+Potential violations are surgery, chemotherapy, n stage, m stage, grade, radiation

+I think it would be beneficial to do a statistical test for all because they're all pretty close and I'm not sure what is meaningful difference.